tomcklam/kchannel/README.md

-It is recommend to use a new conda environment for the installation.
+It is recommended to use a new conda environment for the installation.
 To install, run:

 ```bash
 git clone https://github.com/tomcklam/kchannel